dotmjsc/K2450_Arb_I/readme.md

 * Sources current and measures voltage

-* The waveform is loaded from a LT-Spice compatible PWL text file, so you can compare your results with your simulation
+* The waveform is loaded from a LT-Spice style PWL text file, so you can compare your measurements with your simulation

 * Timing is accurately done by the SMU internally

-* Loads trigger model, trigger timer and data points as config list into the SMU
+* Generates the trigger model and trigger timer.
+Loads the data points as config list into the SMU.

-* Undervoltage lockout (UVLO) optionally included into the trigger model
+* Undervoltage lockout (UVLO) optionally included in the trigger model

 * Ability to calculate NPLC (number of power line cycles) automatically based on the desired time step

-* Full program configuration can be saved and loaded with .ini files
+* All settings can be saved and loaded with .ini files

 * Export results to .csv